Alarms

 Default Severity: Critical (CR), Non-Service-Affecting (NSA)

-The Trust Not Established With CSLU/CSSM (UNTRUSTED-APPLICATION) alarm is triggered when Smart License is configured in the Smart Transport or CSLU mode and trust is not established with Cisco Smart Software Manager (CSSM) has not been established.
+The Trust Not Established With CSLU/CSSM (UNTRUSTED-APPLICATION) alarm is triggered when Smart License is configured in the Smart Transport or CSLU or Offline mode and trust is not established with Cisco Smart Software Manager (CSSM) has not been established.

 Clear the UNTRUSTED-APPLICATION Alarm